 - Titanium (Ti): 387 +/- 184 ppm

 Takeaway: Buy new lunchboxes for your kids.
-New metal ones that are designed and sold specifically to be used by children should be completely free of all of the toxic heavy metals found in the lunchbox shown here.
-I have not tested many new lunch boxes, but I will share one similar product here that I bought for my son and tested – so you can see the metals profile on a newly made similar item: LINK HERE.
+New metal ones that are designed and sold specifically for children’s use should be completely free of all the toxic heavy metals found in the lunchbox shown here.
+I have not tested many new lunch boxes, but I will share one similar product here that I bought for my son and tested so you can see the metals profile on a newly made similar item: LINKED HERE.

 To see more Thermos brand items I have tested (vintage and newer), click here.